UK's Boris Johnson awaits judgment of 'partygate' report

 Senior civil servant Sue Gray is due to release her findings on “partygate,” the scandal over more than a dozen gatherings in Johnson’s No. 10 Downing St. residence and nearby buildings that took place when coronavirus restrictions barred people in Britain from mixing with others.

+Ruth Davidson, the Conservatives’ former leader in Scotland, said the photos showed that Johnson had “lied to Parliament.”

+“I don’t think his job is tenable and his position is tenable,” she said.

-Claims that Johnson and his staff enjoyed illegal office parties while millions in the country were prevented from seeing friends and family in 2020 and 2021 have dogged Johnson’s Conservative government since they first surfaced late last year.
-Critics, including some within Johnson’s own ranks, have called for him to resign.
+Claims that Johnson and his staff enjoyed illegal office parties while millions in the country were prevented from seeing friends and family in 2020 and 2021 have dogged the government since they first surfaced late last year.

 Police investigated and said last week they had issued a total of 126 fines to 83 people.
 Most are thought to be junior staffers, but one 50-pound ($60) fine went to Johnson, for attending a surprise birthday party thrown for him in June 2020.
 That made him the first British prime minister ever found to have broken the law while in office.